-Note that both standard and user-defined functions and operators can be promoted in Chapel.
+Note that both standard and user-defined functions and operators can be promoted in this way.

-Reductions and Scans Chapel's other major data-parallel features are reduction and scan expressions.
+Reductions and Scans.
+Chapel's other major data-parallel features are reduction and scan expressions.
 Reductions can be used to flatten one or more dimensions of a collection of values while scans are used to compute parallel prefix operations.
 As an example, the following statement computes the largest sum of squares value over corresponding elements of A and B:

-'''

-var biggest = max reduce (A2 + B2);
+var biggest = max reduce (A\\2 + B\\2);

-'''